Informfully/Documentation/docs/source/source.rst

 The ``config`` folder accommodates a configuration file ``index.js`` which stores the URL of the General Terms & Conditions and the Data Protection Regulations.
 This file can be used to define additional configuration options in the future.

-The ``lib`` folder houses code for the internationalization (``i18n/``) and offline functionality (``meteorOffline/``) of the app as well as some utility functions (``utils/``) and additional parameters (``parameters/``).
+The ``lib`` folder houses code for the internationalization (``i18n/``) and offline functionality (``meteorOffline/``) of the app, as well as some utility functions (``utils/``) and additional parameters (``parameters/``).
-The internationalization is implemented using the third party library ``react-native-i18n`` (`see here for more information <https://www.npmjs.com/package/react-native-i18n>`_).
+The internationalization is implemented using the third-party library ``react-native-i18n`` (`see here for more information <https://www.npmjs.com/package/react-native-i18n>`_).
-It can be configured in the ``i18n.js`` file and additional languages can be added in the ``locales`` subfolder.
+It can be configured in the ``i18n.js`` file, and additional languages can be added in the ``locales`` subfolder.
-Currently, the app is fully translated in English, German and French.
+Currently, the app is fully translated into English, German, and French.

-All the third party packages are managed in the ``package.json`` file.
+All the third-party packages are managed in the ``package.json`` file.
-The Yarn Package manager is used to manage the dependencies.
+The Yarn Package Manager is used to manage dependencies.

 The ``styles`` folder is where all the colours and fonts for the application are defined.
 Storing all styles in a single location ensures style consistency across the app (e.g., all screens using the same font family) and allows for easy customization.
 For example, the colours used in the app can simply be changed in the ``styles/variables/colors.js`` file.

 The ``.eslintrc.json`` file manages the `ESLint <https://eslint.org/>`_ configuration.
-ESLint is a linting utility which ensures consistent code style and better code quality.
+ESLint is a linting utility that ensures consistent code style and better code quality.

-The ``index.js`` denotes the entry point to the application, it is the file that is run when the application is launched.
+The ``index.js`` denotes the entry point to the application; it is the file that is run when the application is launched.
 In it, the App component, which is defined in the ``App.js`` file, is loaded.

 Finally, ``app.json`` is a configuration file used by Expo.
-It is the go-to place for configuring parts of the mobile app that do not belong in the code, like app name, icon or version number.
+It is the go-to place for configuring parts of the mobile app that do not belong in the code, like app name, icon, or version number.
 A full list of all available properties can be found in the `Expo documentation <https://docs.expo.dev/versions/latest/config/app/>`_.

 ``backend`` Directory